Post (Björk album): Songs

 The following track, "Enjoy", a song concerning the links between sex and fear, has been considered "decidedly trippy", and "Posts most abrasive track".
 NME described it in its 1995 review as, "a dark and deranged techno thing".
 Over military drums and "squalls of noise", Björk sings about "her hedonistic tendencies".
 The orchestral interlude "You've Been Flirting Again", like the previous track "Enjoy", features "mysterious or open-ended lyrics".
 They are an attempt to describe the ambiguous nature of flirting.
 "Isobel" is a string-laden, orchestral trip hop song, Craig McLean of The Face called the track "Broadway on breakbeats".
 Conceived by Björk as "part autobiography part storytelling", its lyrics concern Isobel, a woman magically born in a forest who finds people in the city "a bit too clever for her", eventually retreating back to nature and sending them a message of instinct through trained moths.

 "Possibly Maybe" is an ambient dub track that fuses trip-hop and chill-out music and has a slide guitar in the background.
 Its lyrics document the various stages of Björk's failed relationship with Stéphane Sednaoui.
-With the track, De Vries "create[d] a vinyl-crackling ambience, full of glissando strings and leaden, muted bass.
+With the track, Marius de Vries (keyboards/programming) "create[d] a vinyl-crackling ambience, full of glissando strings and leaden, muted bass.
 "I Miss You" was described in 1997 as an "amalgam of styles, with electronic drums melding into African bongos mixed with jazzy horn playing".
 A house music number, its "horn-infused Afro-Cuban strains [...] reflect the romantic whimsy of [its] lyrics".
 Björk wrote "Cover Me", one of the quieter moments on the album, to her co-producer Nellee Hooper after he agreed to participate in the making of Post.
 She has said: "I guess I was trying to make fun of myself, how dangerous I manage sometimes to make album making.
 And trying to lure him into it.
 But it is also a admiration [sic] thing from me to him".
 The album ends with the experimental "Headphones", an ambient track.
 Featuring "just-for-headphones studio tricks", it has been described as "a chiming, somnolent dip into Björk's heavy-lidded pre-dream state".
 Its lyrics were written as a thank you to Graham Massey, who would make compilation cassettes for Björk.
 She also stated: "But, of course, it is also a love letter to sound.
 The sound of sound.
 Resonances, frequencies, silences and such... a music-worship thing".